 do.
 Keep your doubts to yourself.

-undiscovered lie will haunt you.
-A discovered lie will destroy your
+An undiscovered lie will haunt you.
+A discovered lie will destroy your credibility

 the location of the interview and write down the name of the interviewer.

-2-6 additional copies of your resume and your references on
+Bring 2-6 additional copies of your resume and your references on professional looking

 interest in taking notes helps show you are seriously interested in the job.